deejaygraham/deejaygraham.github.io/src/content/about.md

 like [DDD North](https://www.dddnorth.co.uk).

 I am an Extreme Programmer, an Infrequent Sketchnoter, a Collector of Programming Languages, a Speaker, an Ensemble Programmer, and a Test-Driven Developer.
-I am a second year mentor for the "We Think Code" non-profit and a STEM ambassador specialising in micro:bit hackery.
+I am a second year mentor for the ["We Think Code"](https://wethinkcode.co.za) non-profit in South Africa and a STEM ambassador specialising in micro:bit hackery.

 My main areas of interest are in using <strong>agile methods</strong> to help improve what we **ship**, **test-driven** development, unit **testing**, continuous and deliberate **learning**, **visual** thinking, design and, of course, **code**.